stanisls/serilog-sinks-newreliclogs/README.md

 * 'insertKey' is New Relic Insert API key.
 Either 'licenseKey' or 'insertKey' must be supplied.

 The events are submitted to NewRelic Logs in batches, and the sink is derived from [PeriodicBatchingSink](https://github.com/serilog/serilog-sinks-periodicbatching).
-It therefore supports 'batchSizeLimit' and 'period' parameters of its base.
+It therefore supports 'batchSizeLimit' and 'period' parameters of its base with the default values of 1000 items and 2 seconds respectively.

 The batches are formatted using NewRelic Logs [detailed JSON body](https://docs.newrelic.com/docs/logs/new-relic-logs/log-api/introduction-log-api#json-content) and are transmitted compressed.

 All properties along with the rendered message will be emitted to NewRelic Logs.
 This sink adds four additional properties: